qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

      - [same as input]

        Default: ``[Create temporary layer]``
-     - Specify the output (fopy with geometry) layer One of:
+     - Specify the output (input copy with geometry) layer One of:

        * Skip output